healthonrails/annolid/_sources/guide.rst.txt

 Following is a video for instance segmentation based pose estimation.

-Please see the :ref:`install-annolid` section for instructions on how to download and install Annolid.
+Please see the `Install Annolid <https://healthonrails.github.io/annolid/install.html>`_ section for instructions on how to download and install Annolid.

 Pose estimation
 ~~~~~~~~~~~~~~~~~~~~